Blagorzreal/GitHub/README.md

 * User "following" stuff is not implemented.
 * Repository "contributors" stuff is not implemented.
 * UserModel shouldn't be embedded into the RepoModel.
-* Fetch data for current screen when "onResume" is called.